ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 "When Abel said this, I looked to Abel, then I looked back to both of my parents.
 It was at this point that I asked them, 'Could you leave Abel and I alone, please?
-I think we can work past this man on man.'
+I think we can work past this brother to brother.'

 "At this request, mother and father left the room, leaving Abel and I at the sacrificial alter alone."